Too many women and girls in Australia are caught in the life-destroying trap of prostitution.

 More people need to speak up and say that the sexual objectification, exploitation and commodification of women and girls is neither normal nor acceptable.

-So please sign this open letter to Federal Attorney-General Michaelia Cash calling on her to introduce new nationwide legislation based on the highly effective “Nordic Model”, to help women and girls escape the dangers and violence of prostitution.
+So please sign this open letter to Federal Attorney-General Mark Dreyfus calling on him to introduce new nationwide legislation based on the highly effective “Nordic Model”, to help women and girls escape the dangers and violence of prostitution.

 Together, we can demand an end to the sexual exploitation of women through prostitution and tell our politicians there’s a better way.